1st Worldcup Championships 2006 in India

 The victorious German national ring tennis team.

 At the Team World Cup, the teams from Bangladesh, Brazil and Pakistan started out of competition because they were unable to provide a complete team of at least four women and four men, which is necessary for official participation.
-The Bangladesh team had only three women available because one player was canceled at short notice, while Brazil provided an all-women team and Pakistan an all-men team.
-Thus only India, South Africa and Germany remained in the official ranking, which the German team was able to win in a convincing manner.
-The winner of the Team World Cup was determined in the mode of everyone against everyone.
+The Bangladesh team only had three women available because one player was canceled at short notice, while Brazil provided an all-women team and Pakistan an all-men team.
+Thus only India, South Africa and Germany remained in the official rating, which the German team was able to win in a convincing manner.
+The winner of the team world championship was determined in the mode everyone against everyone.